 Experienced North Carolina Attorneys Defend Drivers Accused of DWI

 Facing a drunk driving charge can be intimidating, especially if you are not familiar with the criminal justice system.
 At the Carolina Law Group, our attorneys provide comprehensive legal support to people who have been accused of driving while impaired under North Carolina law.
-Our firm has offices in New Bern, Havelock and Morehead City to assist motorists.
+Our firm has offices in New Bern and Beaufort to assist motorists.
 Don’t be misled into thinking that a test that shows blood alcohol exceeding the legal limit of 0.08 percent means that you have no chance for a successful outcome.
 For more than a decade, we have found ways to help clients obtain acquittals, dismissals and reduced sentences in DWI matters.
 If you have been accused of driving while impaired by alcohol or drugs, we will mount a strong defense.

 Knowledgeable litigators challenge unlawful drunk-driving enforcement